 At first, my phone call was harbored with deep suspicion.
 Why, the interest?
-She didn’t have time right now… She had nothing to say, even as she told me she had two boxes from Silvia’s house.
+She didn’t have time right now.
+She had nothing to say, even as she told me she had two boxes from Silvia’s house.
 More phone calls and emails resulted in messages never returned.
-An attempt by a mutual friend to arrange a meeting was hopeful, until later the meeting was canceled.
-I tried again and later again and again.
+An attempt by a mutual friend to arrange a meeting was hopeful until later the meeting was canceled.
+I tried again and then again and again.

 Patience has never been my strong suit, although toward this purpose I held a determined certainty for nearly a year.
-That is until last month, when I learned that the housekeeper holding the boxes was moving out-of-state.
-I panicked in that quiet desperate way of not quite knowing what course of action to take.
-It was the panic that catches you in the off hours, while getting dressed in the morning or cleaning the kitchen after an evening meal.
+That is until last month when I learned that the housekeeper holding the boxes was moving out-of-state.
+I panicked in that quiet, desperate way of not quite knowing what course of action to take.
+It was the panic that catches you in the off hours while getting dressed in the morning or cleaning the kitchen after an evening meal.
 What would become of the boxes?
 Lost in a move?
-Thrown to a mouldering landfill?
+Thrown to a moldering landfill?
 Or the more typical fate of papers in Vermont, consumed in a backyard fire?
 I didn’t know the content of the boxes, but I knew everything I could find was significant.

 The housekeeper answered the phone.
 She had been driving around with the boxes in her car.
 Where could she leave them?
 When could I get them?
 With patience in its final hour, I answered, now!
 Only on my return trip, two boxes safely anchored in the backseat, did I notice the startling beauty of the autumn landscape.
 Bands of silvery mist were drifting across the crimson and gold of the mountainside like an extended exhale from the gods.